babadro/burn/burn-book/src/basic-workflow/data.md

 Typically, one trains a model on some dataset.
 Burn provides a library of very useful dataset sources and transformations, such as Hugging Face dataset utilities that allow to download and store data into an SQLite database for extremely efficient data streaming and storage.
-For this guide though, we will use the MNIST dataset from `burn::data::dataset::vision` which requires no external dependency.
+For this guide though, we use the MNIST dataset from `burn::data::dataset::vision` which requires no external dependency.

-To iterate over a dataset efficiently, we will define a struct which will implement the `Batcher` trait.
-The goal of a batcher is to map individual dataset items into a batched tensor that can be used as input to our previously defined model.
+To iterate over a dataset efficiently, we define a struct implementing the `Batcher` trait.
+The goal of a batcher is to map individual dataset items into a batched tensor that can be used as input to a model.

 Let us start by defining our dataset functionalities in a file `src/data.rs`.
 We shall omit some of the imports for brevity, but the full code for following this guide can be found at